So you are looking for information and specs of the 700r4 transmission on the web?

 Let the transmission fluid became hot and let your car idle at Park while you are checking the dipstick.
 If the fluid level is low, try to fill it up to see if it solves the problem.

 If you find out that the transmission fluid looks dark red, brown or even black, it’s time to replace the transmission fluid and flush your transmission.
-However if the transmission fluid looks good, and the converter is slipping I do still recommend you to replace the fluid and do a transmission flush.
+However if the transmission fluid seems good, and the converter is slipping I do still recommend you to replace the fluid and do a transmission flush.

-There could actually be a problem with the converter itself which may need a replacement.
+There could be a problem with the converter itself which may need a replacement.
 Other causes could be due to the adjustment of the TV cable, which I will discuss further down.

 2. Revs up but won’t move